tensorflow/model-analysis/g3doc/architecture.md

   ('ptransform', beam.PTransform)])    # Evaluation -> PDone
 ```

+We provide a `tfma.writers.MetricsAndPlotsWriter` that converts the metrics and
+plots dictionaries to serialized protos and writes them to disk.

+If you wish to use a different serialization format, you can create a custom
-Since the `tfma.evaluators.Evaluation` passed to the writers contains the output
+writer and use that instead.
+Since the `tfma.evaluators.Evaluation` passed to
-for all of the evaluators combined, a `tfma.writers.Write` helper transform is
+the writers contains the output for all of the evaluators combined, a
-provided that writers can use in their `ptransform` implementations to select
+`tfma.writers.Write` helper transform is provided that writers can use in their
-the appropriate `beam.PCollection`s based on an output key (see below for an
+`ptransform` implementations to select the appropriate `beam.PCollection`s based
+on an output key (see below for an example).
-example).

 # Customization